Andrew Gonzalez: As President of De La Salle University-Manila

-As president of De La Salle University Manila, he conceptualized the De La Salle University System and helped expand the range of Lasallian education in the Philippines.
-Brother Andrew established the College of Career Development of De La Salle University-Manila which became the De La Salle-College of St. Benilde and took over a college and a medical school in Dasmariñas, Cavite which respectively became De La Salle University-Dasmariñas and the De La Salle Medical and Health Sciences Institute.
+As president of De La Salle University - Manila, he conceptualized the De La Salle University System and helped expand the range of Lasallian education in the Philippines.
+Brother Andrew established the College of Career Development of De La Salle University - Manila which became the De La Salle-College of Saint Benilde and took over a college and a medical school in Dasmariñas, Cavite which respectively became De La Salle University-Dasmariñas and the De La Salle Medical and Health Sciences Institute.
 He prioritized graduate education by creating new masteral and doctoral degree programs.
 He also wrote many books in linguistics and education.
 Under his term, De La Salle University-Manila underwent significant developments as an institution of higher learning, particularly in the areas of research and faculty and program development.
 He also promoted Alumni activities, and boosted scholarly activities on campus.
 For example, he made his private collection of books available to members of the public, especially ones interested in learning about applied linguistics.